Journey through Wales. 2016

 i'm slowly working on correcting it.

-Few countries has touched me like Wales – the picturesque, nostalgic cities along the coast, the majestic mountain ranges bathing in mist and steep cliffs dropping into the roaring ocean. l even found myself writing in my sketch book, .. it seems l should have been bom in Wales”
+Few countries has touched me like Wales – the picturesque, nostalgic cities along the coast, the majestic mountain ranges bathing in mist and steep cliffs dropping into the roaring ocean.
+I even found myself writing in my sketch book, .. it seems I should have been born in Wales”

 All this, hand in hand with a sense of being way past its heydays.